Harmonise questionnaire items with **Harmony**.

 Our tool, Harmony, allows researchers to upload a set of mental health questionnaires in PDF or Excel format, such as the GAD-7 anxiety questionnaire.
 It identifies which questions among questionnaires are identical, similar in meaning, or antonyms of each other, and generates a network graph.
 This allows researchers to harmonise datasets.

-Using Harmony, our team was able to conduct groundbreaking research into social isolation and anxiety with NLP supplying a quantitative measure of the equivalence of the different mental health datasets.
+Using Harmony, our team was able to harmonise multilingual datasets and conduct groundbreaking research into social isolation and anxiety with NLP supplying a quantitative measure of the equivalence of the different mental health datasets.

 HARMONY